If you are a dentist and run a dental practice, then we can assume that you’ll have a number of competitors nearby.

 - what attracts traffic/doesn’t attract traffic, and

-- what is your conversion rate from those who arrive to your site and onto the online booking form.
+- what is your conversion rate from those who arrive at your site and onto the online booking form.

 Tracking conversion might be a bit more tricky as your patients can still arrive at your practice in person or to call directly, as they already have your phone number handy.